datacamp/community-courses-intro-to-data.world-in-python/chapter5.md

 - Install the datadotworld Python package to your local machine using `pip install datadotworld[pandas]`.
 - Download the [jupyter notebook](https://query.data.world/s/59dlfssv3zwf1k2l8k18gg9z3) to quickly apply the things you've learned in this tutorial.
 - Use data.world to find more interesting data, store and share your own data and projects, and collaborate with other community members!
+- Just click submit to complete the course.

 *** =hint
+- The exercise is complete example code, so no work is needed!
+Just review and click submit to finish the course.

 *** =pre_exercise_code
 ```{python}